 - 1. Shut power down to the system.

 - 2. Set DIP Switch 1 to ON.

 - 3. Turn power on to the system.

-- Verify that the Red LED on the outdoor unit PCB is ON (indicates indoor units are in forced cooling operation).

-- 5. Add refrigerant.

 - If the green LED light on the outdoor unit PCB is ON, it indicates the compressor is OFF due to low pressure in the system. - Turn DIP Switch 1 to OFF after finishing (Normal Operation setting). - Only the first four DIP switches are used to set settings and functions.